Prize Winner

 (she/her)

-Through an engaged, iterative process of mapping, collecting, musing, and remapping, my practice seeks to question and reframe how relational space interacts with physical space, drawing upon the experiences of both human and non-human entities.
+Through an engaged, iterative process of mapping, collecting, musing, and remapping, my practice explores the messy borders and intersections between human activity and more-than-human landscape.

 Contact